Help & FAQs for owners

 What is a chargeback?

-In some circumstances, when we are informed of a chargeback, we are able to contact the guest and remind them of what the transaction was for and the situation is resolved.
+In some circumstances, when we are informed of a chargeback, we can contact the guest and remind them of what the transaction was for and the situation is resolved.

 However, in certain situations, the card owner did not authorise the payment and the card has been used fraudulently.

 When we take a full balance payment, we do so with the understanding that we are not able to pay you if we receive a chargeback.
-This basically means that if we receive a chargeback against a full balance transaction that we processed on your behalf we would need to pass this loss on to you.
+This basically means that if we receive a chargeback against a full balance transaction that we processed on your behalf we would need to pass this loss on to you as a Property Owner.